Lanzador/DepotDownloader/README.md

  * Finally fixed the fact it says "Will try to use app token given in the parameter." even if none is given.
 Sounds familiar?
 This time for real.
  * Added `-delta-branch` to specify branch of the old manifest if it was different for requesting the manifest code.
 Seems to work even without doing this, but I didn't know that until I made it.
 Perhaps it'll be useful someday.
  * Now prints download time after each depot and the whole download.
  * Use `-progress-every-s` (seconds), `-progress-every-ms` (milliseconds), `-progress-every-p` (percent) or `-progress-every-b` (bytes) with a number to get regular progress reports even if the file is large.
 You can use multiple of these at the same time (but only one of the first two).
 The third one can accept decimal numbers.
+Checks are done after every chunk.
  * Use `-free-license` to request a FreeOnDemand license if possible.
 This feature was removed in the original fork, but I brought it back.
  * A separate "no app token" release is no more!
 Use `-depot-exists` to bypass app token.
 Can also be used to download workshop items by their depot ID and manifest ID.
 (You still need to manually enter the manifest ID if using thus)
  * Updated original readme to v2.4.6.